kg-construct/rml-io/section/target-vocabulary.md

 #### Compression formats

-Each Logical Target MAY specify the compression with `rml:compression` to apply when exporting RDF triples to a Target for saving storage space.
+Each Target MAY specify the compression with `rml:compression` to apply when exporting RDF triples to a Target for saving storage space.
 Several compression formats are specified by the `comp` namespace: